xraypy/xraylarch/_sources/overview.txt

       y: array<shape=(101,), type=dtype('float64')>

 which shows that this group has 3 components.
-Other things to note are that 'x' and 'y' hold arrays of data, and thatfunctions such as 'sqrt' act on all elements of the array at once.
+Other things to note are that 'x' and 'y' hold arrays of data, and that functions such as 'sqrt' act on all elements of the array at once.

 Since much of what Larch is used for is modeling or fitting small data